-- Free Computer Skills Training: This covers much of the same material as the PC series but is on the Web.
-There are also excellent sections on Career Development and Workplace Development (things such as preparing for a job, resumes and cover letters etc).
+Free Computer Skills Training covers much of the same material as the PC series but is on the Web.
+There are also excellent sections on Career Development and Workplace Development such as preparing for a job, resumes, and cover letters.

-- Take a FREE computer class @ the Library.
+Take a computer or technology class at the Library.

-- Learn to Use Internet Explorer: Basic instruction on how to use the Internet, and includes: FireFox Guide, Internet Explorer Guide, Netscape Navigator, Safari for Mac.
+Learn to Use Internet Explorer includes basic instruction on how to use the Internet, and includes: FireFox Guide, Internet Explorer Guide, Netscape Navigator, Safari for Mac.
 Also includes information on search engines, virus and spyware, email and vocabulary.

-- Web Searching: list of sites includes search engines, blogs, news outlets, and more.
+Web Searching includes search engines, blogs, news outlets, and more.

 Internet surfing cautions

 Do not post personal information on the internet.

 Electronic messages and pictures live forever in the virtual world, and can be retrieved by future employers, relatives and anyone else online.
 Be careful what you post.